-The following summary fairly presents the principal Canadian federal income tax considerations generally applicable to prospective subscribers of REIT Units pursuant to this Offering Memorandum who, for the purposes of the Tax Act, are resident in Canada, deal at arm's length with Centurion Apartment REIT and will hold their REIT Units as capital property.
+The following summary fairly presents the principal Canadian federal income tax considerations generally applicable to prospective subscribers of REIT Units pursuant to this Offering Memorandum who, for the purposes of the Tax Act, are resident in Canada, deal at arm's length with and are not affiliated with Centurion Apartment REIT and will hold their REIT Units as capital property.
 Generally, the REIT Units will be considered to be capital property to a REIT Unitholder provided that the REIT Unitholder does not hold the REIT Units in the course of carrying on a business and has not acquired them in a transaction considered to be an adventure in the nature of trade.
 Certain REIT Unitholders who might not otherwise be considered to hold their REIT Units as capital property may, in certain circumstances, be entitled to have them and all other "Canadian securities" (as defined in the Tax Act) owned by them treated as capital property by making the irrevocable election under subsection 39(4) of the Tax Act.

 The summary is of a general nature only and is based upon the facts set out in this Offering Memorandum, the current provisions of the Tax Act, the regulations thereunder (the "Regulations"), counsel's understanding of the published administrative practices of the Canada Revenue Agency and the specific proposals to amend the Tax Act and Regulations ("Tax Proposals") announced by or on behalf of the Minister of Finance (Canada) prior to the date hereof and representations as to factual matters made in a certificate signed by a trustee of Centurion Apartment REIT.
-This summary is not exhaustive of all possible Canadian federal income tax consequences and, except for the Tax Proposals, does not take into account or anticipate any changes in law, whether by legislative, regulatory, administrative or judicial action, nor does it take into account provincial tax legislation or considerations.
+This summary is not exhaustive of all possible

+Canadian federal income tax consequences and, except for the Tax Proposals, does not take into account or anticipate any changes in law, whether by legislative, regulatory, administrative or judicial action, nor does it take into account provincial tax legislation or considerations.
 This summary assumes that the Tax Proposals will be enacted as proposed, but no assurance can be given that this will be the case.
 Modification or amendment of the Tax Act and the Regulations or the Tax Proposals could significantly alter the tax status of Centurion Apartment REIT or the tax consequences of investing in Units.
 This summary does not describe income tax considerations relating to the deductibility of interest on money borrowed to acquire REIT Units.
-On October 31, 2003, the Department of Finance released, for public consultation, draft proposed amendments (the "October 31 Proposals") to the Tax Act that would require, for taxation years commencing after 2004, that there be a reasonable expectation of cumulative profit from a business or property for a taxpayer to realize a loss from such business or property, and that make it clear that profit in this sense does not include capital gains.
-In response to concerns raised during the consultation period for the October 31 Proposals, the Minister of Finance (Canada), in the February 23, 2005 Budget, announced that the Department of Finance was developing a more model legislative initiative and that an alternative proposal would be released for comment at an early opportunity.